 Analog Input Controller

 This controller is used to keep constant signal on controller analog input.
-It can be used to control position of water brake valve, or engine throttle body.
+It can be used to control the position of water brake valve, or engine throttle body.
 Any object that gives position feedback with analog signal is suitable.

 The most important controller is the Speed Controller.
 It is used to keep the engine rotational speed constant.
-It uses frequency input signal as a feedback.
-It’s output can be fed to Torque Controller or directly to device PWM or analog output.
+It uses frequency input signal as feedback.
+Its output can be fed to Torque Controller or directly to device PWM or analog output.
 The Speed Controller has build in Ramp Limiter and Slip Limiter that are used to limit mechanical load on a car and dynamometer hardware.